2025 Oregon Legislative Session:

 Energy transition that centers justice and environmental protection:

-• SB 688: (SUPPORT) Performance-based regulation of electrical utilities would create incentives and penalties designed to ensure that utilities are aligned with public interest, including reducing emissions, increasing efficiency, serving low-income households, and improve the reliability and resiliency of the electricity grid.
+• SB 688: (SUPPORT) Performance-based regulation of electrical utilities would create incentives and penalties designed to ensure that utilities are aligned with public interest, including reducing emissions, increasing efficiency, serving low-income households, and improving the reliability and resiliency of the electricity grid.

 • HB 3336: (SUPPORT) Grid-Enhancing Technologies (GETs) would make electricity transmission lines more efficient and more sensitive to problems that could cause fires.